JamesMartin1998/lets-pick/README.md

 ## User Stories

 An agile development strategy was implemented in this project as user stories were created as 'Issues' on GitHub.
-Each user story prioritised b being assigned a level of necessity to be included in the project - 'Should-Have', 'Could-Have' or 'Must-Have' and seen can be seen as labels attached to the user stories.
+Each user story was prioritised by being assigned a level of necessity to be included in the project - 'Should-Have', 'Could-Have' or 'Must-Have' and seen can be seen as labels attached to the user stories.
 These user stories were then put onto a kanban board using 'GitHub Projects'.
 Here, user stories could be moved between 'To do', 'In progress (current sprint)' and 'Done' columns.

 - Issues can be found [here](https://github.com/JamesMartin1998/lets-pick/issues).
 - Kanban board can be found [here](https://github.com/users/JamesMartin1998/projects/4)

 ### Epic 1: Navigation

-1. As a **user** I can **view a navbar on each page** so that **I can use the links to change my current page**.
+1. As a **user**, I can **view a navbar on each page** so that **I can use the links to change my current page**.
-2. As a **user** I can **navigate between pages quickly** so that **I am not delayed by unnecessary page refreshes**.
+2. As a **user**, I can **navigate between pages quickly** so that **I am not delayed by unnecessary page refreshes**.
 3. As a **user**, I can **see the log in and sign up links when logged out, compared to the log out link when logged in**, so that **I can access the appropriate actions accordingly**.

 ### Epic 2: Authentication